ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 `{m:userdoc AQL expression} ...user block... {m:enduserdoc}`

 If a user content exists in a previously generated document and the id is not re-generated, the user content will by removed from the generated document and saved in a &#171;lost&#187; file.
+If you want to use a variable named 'userdoc' or 'enduserdoc' you can use an extra space after 'm:'.

 #### Template construct ([example](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/template/nominal))